Sexually Transmitted Infections (STIs)

 Gonorrhea

-Gonorrhea causes a discharge from the vagina or penis and painful or difficult urination.
+Gonorrhea causes a discharge from the vagina or penis, accompanied by painful or challenging urination.
 The most common and serious complications happen in women.
 They include pelvic inflammatory disease (PID), ectopic pregnancy, and infertility.
 Gonorrhea can be treated with antibiotics.
 Gonorrhea can also be carried in and affect the rectum.
 Gonorrhea at the time of childbirth can spread to the baby and cause severe eye infection.
+For more information about Gonorrhea see “Gonorrhea: Symptoms, Treatment & Prevention“.

 Syphilis

-The first symptom of syphilis is a painless open sore that usually shows up on the penis, in the vagina, or on the skin around either sexual organ.
-Untreated syphilis may go on to more advanced stages.
-These include a rash and over time problems with the heart and central nervous system.
-Syphilis can be treated with antibiotics.
-If a pregnant woman has untreated syphilis, the disease can cause dangerous, even fatal, problems for the baby.
-The way congenital syphilis affects the infant depends on how long the woman has had the disease and if or when she was treated for the infection.
-This form of syphilis can cause miscarriage, stillbirth, or death of the baby shortly after birth.
-According to the CDC, about 2 in 5 babies born to women with untreated syphilis may be stillborn or die from the infection in infancy.
+The initial symptom of syphilis is a painless open sore, typically appearing on the penis, in the vagina, or on the skin around either sexual organ.
+If left untreated, syphilis can progress to more advanced stages, marked by a rash and eventual complications affecting the heart and central nervous system.
+Antibiotics can effectively treat syphilis.
+In the case of a pregnant woman with untreated syphilis, the disease can pose severe, even fatal, risks to the baby.
+The impact of congenital syphilis on the infant depends on the duration of the woman’s infection and whether and when she received treatment.
+This form of syphilis can lead to miscarriage, stillbirth, or the death of the baby shortly after birth.
+According to the CDC, approximately 2 in 5 babies born to women with untreated syphilis may be stillborn or succumb to the infection in infancy.
+For more details see “Syphilis: Symptoms, Causes, and Treatments“.

 - Bacterial vaginosis